 Map of golf courses on the Big Island

 There are many golf courses on the Island which we list on the following map.
 Not all courses are only open to members, and not publicly accessible.
 We list the golf courses on the Big Island and their contact information on the map below.
 Do call ahead to make reservations and to check on any current information concerning the opening hours.
 Click on any icon to get course-details and contact information for the golf course.

 If the map doesn’t load or you want to see all the golf course information together, scroll down below the map for our big Big Island golf courses overview

 You can find the 18 most popular golf courses on the Big Island below.
 The golf courses are sorted on location (Volcano, Kona, Kohala coast, Waimea + Hamakua coast and Hilo), and we provide a short description, directions and a link to the golf course website.

 Golf courses near Volcano

-There are two gold courses close to Volcano:
+There are two golf courses close to Volcano:

 1: Volcano Golf and Country Club (permanently? closed)

 Daily Fee – 18 Holes – Par 72 – 6547 yards

 Volcano Golf Course Lies in the rim of the active Kilauea Volcano, and is is one of the world’s most unusual courses.
 It lies in the cool highlands 4,000 feet about the sea, with sweeping vistas of Mauna Loa and Mauna Kea (both snow capped in winter).
 Located in Hawaii Volcanoes National Park, a scenic 30-mile drive from Hilo, the course also offers full restaurant and bar facilities.

 Volcano Golf & Country Club